 Our Special Needs Plan (SNP) management is regulated by CMS program requirements, as outlined in the Medicare Improvement for Patients and Providers Act of 2008 (MIPPA).
 The SNP Model of Care (MOC) Program Description describes our MOC processes and requirements.
 Anthem provides services to members enrolled in D-SNPs, C-SNPs, and I-SNPs.
 We currently have over 129,000 members in our Special Needs Plans across the country.
-Our Chronic Special Needs Plan (C-SNP) targets those members who are living with Diabetes Mellitus.
+Our Chronic Special Needs Plan (C-SNP) targets those members who are living with chronic lung disorders.
 Our evidenced based model of care (MOC) has been designed to provide improved management of the condition which includes disease education, coordinated care, access to services and continuity of care as addressed through our programs and the clinical management provided by our network of providers.
-In our C-SNP plans we have designed the primary care provider network to have fewer providers to better collaborate and coordinate the care provided to our members.
-Chronic Conditions such as diabetes, cardiac, congestive heart failure, and chronic lung conditions have multiple co-morbidities resulting in an overall complex and high-risk member.
-While some of the population enrolled in the C-SNP may not be over 65 due to a disability status, the majority of the population is elderly and may have been diagnosed for a long period of time and have many of the comorbidities and complications related to the condition.
-We measure the effectiveness of the MOC, annually, as part of our evaluation process
+In our C-SNP plans we have designed the primary care provider network have fewer providers to better collaborate and coordinate the care provided to our members.
+Chronic Conditions such as diabetes, cardiovascular and COPD have multiple comorbidities resulting in an overall complex and high-risk member.
+While some of the population enrolled in the C-SNP may not be over 65 due to a disability status, the majority of the population is elderly and may have been diagnosed for a long period of time and have many of the co-morbidities and complications related to the condition.
+We measure the effectiveness of the MOC, annually, as part of our evaluation process.